l-Log-l/SimpleChat/README.md

 _A simple chat mod for your server._

-Works even in a single player game.
+Doesn't work in single player.

 Just use `!<message>` for global chat or `#<message>` for world chat!